vokhanhan25/vokhanhan25.github.io/_pages/about.md

   - /about.html
 ---

-My name is An Vo (Võ Khánh An).
-Currently, I am an Associate Data Scientist at ZaloPay.
+My name is An Vo.
+Currently, I am a Researcher at the <a href="https://sites.google.com/view/evolve-learn-optimize" style="color: #7289da; text-decoration:none">**Evolutionary Learning and Optimization (ELO) research group**</a>, under the supervision of <a href="https://sites.google.com/view/hoangluong" style="color: #7289da; text-decoration: none;">**Dr. Ngoc Hoang Luong**</a>.
 Previously, I was an undergraduate student at the University of Information Technology (UIT), Vietnam National University - Ho Chi Minh City (VNU-HCM).
-I was also a member of the <a href="https://sites.google.com/view/evolve-learn-optimize" style="color: #7289da; text-decoration:none">**Evolutionary Learning and Optimization (ELO) research group**</a> at UIT, under the supervision of <a href="https://sites.google.com/view/hoangluong" style="color: #7289da; text-decoration: none;">**Dr. Ngoc Hoang Luong**</a>.
-My research interests revolve around Neural Architecture Search, Optimization, and Evolutionary Algorithms
+My research interests revolve around Neural Architecture Search, Optimization, and Evolutionary Computation.

 ## News
 Jul.
 2023.
 Starting a new job as an <span style="color:red">Associate Data Scientist</span> at **ZaloPay**, Ho Chi Minh City, Vietnam \\
-Jun.
+Jul.
 2023.
 One paper accepted to **Informatica** \\
 May.
 2023.
 Starting a new job as a Developer at **Eximbank**, Ho Chi Minh City, Vietnam \\
 Apr.
 2023.
 One late-breaking abstract paper accepted to **GECCO 2023** \\
 Apr.
 2023.
-Graduated <span style="color:red">valedictorian</span> of University of Information Technology, VNU-HCM with an <span style="color:red">excellent degree</span> \\
+Graduated as <span style="color:red">valedictorian</span> from University of Information Technology, Vietnam National University - Ho Chi Minh with an <span style="color:red">excellent degree</span> \\
 Mar.
 2023.
-Successfully defended the bachelor graduation thesis with a score of <span style="color:red">10/10</span> \\
+Successfully defended the bachelor graduation thesis with a perfect score of <span style="color:red">10/10</span> \\
 Dec.
 2022. <a href="https://dl.acm.org/doi/10.1145/3568562.3568569" style="color: #7289da; text-decoration: none;"><span style="color:red">**Best Paper Award**</span></a> at **SoICT 2022** \\
 Oct.
 2022.
 One paper accepted to **SoICT 2022**